GMontaque/project1-st-nazaire-raid/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://gmontaque.github.io/project1-st-nazaire-raid/index.html

-### Issues and Bugs

-- inital when creating the webiste i had an issue that the website was always slightling to big for the screen, my first thought was that there was an element that was pushing out of its parent element
-  - the issue was that i was missing a max-width on the body parent element, once this was added the issue was fixed
-- another issue i faced was with regards to the embeded video and podcast, when i added these into my code they came with some pre-set dimensions and also caused an issue with the validation
-  - to solve this issue i removed the css which came with the video and podcast and added in my own css to re-style both elements, i also followed the recommendations of the validator

 ## Credit and content